Vanpool Subsidy Program

 What is a vanpool?

-A vanpool is a group of 6 to 15 people commuting together in a leased vehicle with an unpaid driver.
+A vanpool is a group of 6 to 15 people commuting together in a rented vehicle with an unpaid driver.

 How much does a vanpool cost?